loulai/rock_paper_scissors_lizard_spock/README.md

 I pair programmed with [Nico Saueressig] to create a simple JavaScript application where a person can play rock-paper-scissors-lizard-spock with the computer.

+The primary learning objective of this project is to become more familiar with the Javascript and jQuery.

 **Tech**

 * Javascript